Bharat-kasera/Outlier-AI-Frontend-UI-Hackathon/README.md

 - GSAP
 - Framer Motion

+## Contribution
+Contributions are welcome!
+Feel free to submit issues or pull requests to enhance the project.

 ## Contact
-For any inquiries, please contact [Bharat Kasera](mailto:your-email@example.com).
+For inquiries, please reach out to the project maintainer.

 ---

-Feel free to contribute to this project by submitting issues or pull requests.
-Enjoy exploring the interactive features and design!
+Explore the Zentry Gaming Experience and discover the future of gaming websites!

 <div align="center">
   <br />